Devine, Sr. M. Patricia Ann

 Died: 07.02.2010 Aged: 91 years

 Charlotte Eliza Devine was born the second of three sisters in Dundee, Scotland.
-She disliked her given names and called herself, Carol.
-She trained at Southern General Hospital, Glasgow, Scotland, and became a Registered Nurse/Midwife, going on to obtain her Health Visitors Certificate in 1948.
+She disliked her given names and called herself Carol.
+She trained at Southern General Hospital, Glasgow, Scotland, and became a registered nurse/midwife, going on to obtain her health visitor certificate in 1948.

-Following First Profession in 1954, she was assigned to Uganda to open a new mission with two other Sisters.
-She was Matron and one of the founding members of Kitovu.
+Following first profession in 1954, she was assigned to Uganda to open a new mission with two other Sisters.
+She was matron and one of the founding members of Kitovu.
 She suffered some health problems in Uganda and returned to Ireland in 1956.
 She was to spend the next decade in Ireland working in the hospital at Drogheda.
-During this time period she also cared for Bishop Kyne for a year.
+During this time she also cared for Bishop Kyne for a year.
 She was regarded as an excellent nurse who demanded high standards.

-From 1966 to 1981, Sr. Patricia Ann worked in varied location in Uganda, Kenya, Angola, Nigeria and England, finally spending two years in the U.S.A. doing CPE and Church Appeals before returning to Ireland.
+From 1966 to 1981, Sr. Patricia Ann worked in varied locations in Uganda, Kenya, Angola, Nigeria and England, finally spending two years in the USA doing CPE and mission awareness before returning to Ireland.

 Sr. Patricia Ann had a lovely singing voice, a good sense of humour, and was great at telling stories and generally entertaining people.
 She also put her skills in complementary therapy and CPE to good use among the Sisters and the wider community in Drogheda.